 Filed: June 30, 2011

 Methods, systems, and apparatus, including computer program products, for scoring documents.
 A plurality of documents with an initial ordering is received.
-Local term relationships between terms in the plurality of documents are identified, each local term relationship being a relationship between a pair of terms in a respective document.
+Local term relationships between terms in the plurality of documents are identified, each local term relationship is a relationship between a pair of terms in a respective document.

-Relationships among the documents in the plurality of documents are determined based on the local term relationships and on the initial order of the documents.
+Relationships among the documents in the plurality of documents are determined based on the local term relationships and the initial order of the documents.
 A respective score is determined for each document in the plurality of documents based on the document relationships.

-The process described in this patent attempts to identify the most important and significant terms on top-ranked pages returned in response to a query.
+The process described in this Co-Occurrence Patent attempts to identify the most important and significant terms on top-ranked pages returned in response to a query.
 It looks at the strength of the relationships of those terms with other important terms on the same pages.
-It creates scores for the documents based on the locations of those terms within the documents and the relative distances between the important terms to each other (with the closest distance being the one used, if the terms appear more than once).
+It creates scores for the documents based on the locations of those terms within the documents and the relative distances between the important terms to each other (with the closest distance being the one used if the terms appear more than once).

-The scores of the documents, and differences in significant terms within each may influence rankings in two possibly different ways.
+The scores of the documents and differences in significant terms within each may influence rankings in two possibly different ways.
 The document scores might be combined with the original score for a page to boost it in the set of search results.

-Differences in which words are significant words within the document might indicate diverse types of results and an ambiguous query term, and may lead to the search engine rearranging the results to cover a broader range of meanings earlier on in search results.
+Differences in which words are significant words within the document might indicate diverse types of results and an ambiguous query term and may lead to the search engine rearranging the results to cover a broader range of meanings earlier on in search results.
 For example, on a query for the term “java,” there might be some results about the programming language, some about the island, and some about the drink.
 The significant words or terms for each page might point to three different meanings for the query term that should be represented on the first page of search results.

-Because of the boosting based upon document scores, and the rearranging based upon showing diverse results, it’s possible that some pages that aren’t as highly relevant for the query term may be moved up a lot in search results.
+Because of the boosting-based upon document scores, and the rearranging based upon showing diverse results, it’s possible that some pages that aren’t as highly relevant for the query term may be moved up a lot in search results.

 Look at the last webpage or blog post you might have published, and see if you can guess which words might be identified by Google as the most significant words on the page, and how strong the relationships between those words might be.
 Does their co-occurrence on your page influence the ranking of that page?